Retail: The Latest AV Technologies to Stand Out from the Crowd

 This kind of digital signage is popping up elsewhere as well, especially in Asia.
 The Japanese and Chinese retail markets are really starting to pioneer some exciting new options, including 3D and hologram point-of-sale components that engage with customers in a way that wouldn’t have been possible even just a few short years ago.

-Not only are these displays obvious novelties that are going to capture the attention of potential customers just because of how new and interesting they are, but they also take advantage of modern retail psychology and consumer behavior to trigger a release of endorphins that can (when used correctly) influence customers to purchase more – or more frequently – he needs retail settings.
+Not only are these displays obvious novelties that are going to capture the attention of potential customers just because of how new and interesting they are, but they also take advantage of modern retail psychology and consumer behaviour to trigger a release of endorphins that can (when used correctly) influence customers to purchase more or more frequently.